 Warehouse cleaning can be an overwhelming task solely due to the size of modern-day warehouses.
-If not regularly maintained, warehouses can quickly become messy and unorganized, which can hamper the day-to-day workflow, which can increase hazards and operating costs.
+If not regularly maintained, warehouse operations can quickly become messy and unorganized, which can hamper the day-to-day workflow, which can increase hazards and operating costs.
 A clean and organized warehouse can boost productivity, improve accuracy, and lead to higher job satisfaction.

 According to Fredrick Herzberg’s two-factor theory, hygiene factors do not necessarily encourage employees to work harder but can lead to them being dissatisfied.
 Good hygienic factors, on the other hand, promote a positive environment among workers.